dnanhkhoa/python-vncorenlp/README.md

 ## Example Usage

-Here is an example of how easy it is to get started:
+A simple example of how to use `vncorenlp`:

 ```python
 #!/usr/bin/python